 Appealing a Compensation Claim

 It is important to be aware, after a workplace injury, that even if you do everything right, your claim could still be denied.
 This doesn’t mean that your claim is invalid or that you can’t still receive workers’ compensation benefits.
-It only means that you’re going to have to work harder for it and complete the appeals process with the guidance of an experienced San Diego workers’ compensation attorney, like those at the Sargent Law Firm.
+It only means that you’re going to have to work harder for it and complete the appeals process with the guidance of an experienced San Diego workers’ compensation attorney, like those at The Sargent Firm Injury Lawyers.

 If you work with an attorney from the very beginning, then you can ensure that you don’t get denied for simple mistakes that people often make.
 For instance, you might have just filled out forms incorrectly or made some kind of a typo that prevents you from being approved for workers’ compensation benefits.
 If something like this happens to you, an attorney can help.
 Though, if you work with an attorney from the start, you are less likely to run into such errors.